 Safety and Reliability Improvements

-- Resurfacing Highway 99 between Steveston Highway and the Highway 17 Interchange, including better lane markings and more reflective signs to improve safety; and,
+- Resurfacing and line painting on Highway 99 between Steveston Highway and the Highway 17 Interchange.

-- Improving tunnel drainage to reduce the risk to drivers from pooling water and ice at tunnel entrances.
+- Improving tunnel portal sub-drainage to reduce the risk to drivers from pooling water and ice at tunnel entrances.